amajor/TeaImageProxy/README.md

 ## This Project

-We can also run `TestDrive` to see the proxy in action.
+We can run [TestDrive](https://github.com/amajor/TeaImageProxy/blob/main/src/main/java/proxy/TestDrive.java) to see the proxy in action.